-While the final details are yet to be confirmed, it will take place on the weekend of 11th and Pride in London explain they’re ‘working closely with the Mayor’s office, Westminster City Council and other key bodies in London to finalise what our plans will look like.’
+It will take place on the weekend of 11th and Pride in London explain they’re ‘working closely with the Mayor’s office, Westminster City Council and other key bodies in London to finalise what our plans will look like.’
 The parade route will be marching through central London, Piccadilly Circus and around Trafalgar Square, with precise route still being confirmed.

 Despite the change of plans when it comes to the march, Pride month is of course still taking place in June 2021 – meaning we can all get involved in celebrating the LGBTQ+ communities all around the world.